Unidata/awips2/docs/cave/goes-16-17-satellite.md

 ## Geostationary Lightning Mapper (GLM)

 Currently, the 1-min GLM gridded products are coming over the SBN and operational sites are calculating the 5-min GLM gridded products locally.
-At Unidata, we are receiving the 1 and 5-min gridded tiles from ISatSS (NWS) on the GOES East and West Full Disk scale, and we're stitching the tiles together locally before redistributing the full domain over our IDD/LDM feed.
+At NSF Unidata, we are receiving the 1 and 5-min gridded tiles from ISatSS (NWS) on the GOES East and West Full Disk scale, and we're stitching the tiles together locally before redistributing the full domain over our IDD/LDM feed.
 Current gridded products are available on the GOES East and West Full Disk Sectors:

 * Minimum Flash Area
 * Flash Extent Density